More than 20 Years

 In 2014, the NVCS Board of Directors approved a name change that would give the two schools’ elementary, junior high and high school programs a single name: Providence Christian School (PCS).
-In 2018, Jeff Tollison graciously accepted the job as Head Of Schools when Superintendent, Gordon Wiens retired.
+In 2018, Jeff Tollison accepted the job as Head Of Schools when Superintendent, Gordon Wiens retired.

 Currently, the students and staff of PCS represent more than a dozen churches in the area.
 PCS serves families residing in Orland, Willows, Corning, Chico, and the rural areas in between.
 The existence of Providence Christian School is a testimony to God’s gracious provision.
-He has used the prayer, effort, and sacrifice many individuals to begin and support this strategically important ministry.
+He has used the prayer, effort, and sacrifice of many individuals to begin and support this strategically important ministry.
 We continue to thank Him for His goodness and seek Him for His guidance as we prepare students to think biblically, to live Christianly, and to excel for the glory of God.